cllopes/reactathon/labs/2_redux/readme.md

 `import { connect } from 'react-redux'`

-Next create a `mapStateToProps` function that extract the **profile** object from the state tree and instead of exporing the `<Profile>` component directly wrap it in the `connect`
+Next create a `mapStateToProps` function that extract the **profile** object from the state tree and instead of exporting the `<Profile>` component directly wrap it in the `connect`

 ```javascript 1.8